 During the year ended December 31, 2020, the Company entered into borrowing arrangements with the individual founders to provide operating cash flow for the Company.
-The Company paid \$ 4,700 during 2021 and the outstanding balance was \$ 13,000 on December 31, 2023 and December 31, 2022.
+The Company paid \$4,700 during 2021 and the outstanding balance was \$13,000 on June 30, 2024 and December 31, 2023.

 During the years ended December 31, 2021 and 2020, the Company entered into a services agreement with Master Goblin Games, LLC ("Master Goblin Games"), an entity owned by Ryan Dickinson, a former officer of the Company, to facilitate the establishment of receipt of retail lottery licenses in certain jurisdictions.
-As of December 31, 2023, the Company had no outstanding related party payables.
+As of June 30, 2024 and December 31, 2023, the Company had no outstanding related party payables.

 Pursuant to the Service Agreement, Master Goblin was authorized and approved by the Company to incur up to \$ 100,000 in initial expenses per location for the commencement of operations at each location, including, without limitation, tenant improvements, furniture, inventory, fixtures and equipment, security and lease deposits, and licensing and filing fees.
-Similarly, pursuant to the Service Agreement, during each month of operation, Master Goblin was authorized to submit to the Company for reimbursement on-going expenses of up to \$ 5,000 per location for actually incurred lease expenses.
+Similarly, pursuant to the Service Agreement, during each month of operation, Master Goblin was authorized to submit to the Company for reimbursement on-going expenses of up to \$5,000 per location for actually incurred lease expenses.
 The initial expenses were submitted by Master Goblin to the Company upon Master Goblin securing a lease and leases were only secured by Master Goblin in any location upon request of the Company.
 Such initial expenses were recorded by the Company as lease obligations.
 On-going expenses were submitted by Master Goblin to the Company on a monthly basis, subject to offset, and were recorded by the Company as an expense.
 To the extent Master Goblin had a positive net income in any month, exclusive of the sale of lottery games, such net income reduced or eliminated such reimbursable expenses for that month.

 In January 2023, Woodford Eurasia Assets, Ltd. signed a letter of intent to acquire Master Goblin.
-Such letter of intent would give Woodford the right to appoint a director to the Board of Directors of the Company.
 As of the date of this Report, no definitive documentation for this transaction has been signed.

-The Company paid Master Goblin an aggregate of approximately \$ 53,000 and \$ 440,000 , including expense reimbursements under the Service Agreement and additional reimbursable expenses, during the years ended December 31, 2023 and 2022, respectively.
-In January of 2023, the company paid \$ 53,000 to Master Goblin Games for settlement of outstanding obligations of \$ 316,919 and the parties mutually agreed to terminate the business relationship.
+The Company paid Master Goblin an aggregate of approximately \$ 53,000 and \$440,000, including expense reimbursements under the Service Agreement and additional reimbursable expenses, during the years ended December 31, 2023 and 2022, respectively.
+In January of 2023, the company paid \$53,000 to Master Goblin Games for settlement of outstanding obligations of \$ 316,919 and the parties mutually agreed to terminate the business relationship.